Gender Dynamics and Homophily in a Social Network of LLM Agents: Introduction

-In studying collective LLM behaviour in multi-agent environments, one line of work examines opinion and belief dynamics via simulations where thousands of GPT-based agents engage in pairwise dialogues that generate human-like opinion change and resistance to persuasion \cite{breum2024persuasive}; voting simulations that compare LLM preferences with human choices \cite{yang2024llm}; and large population models that reproduce empirical patterns across political, social and economic domains \cite{zhang2025socioverse}.
+In studying collective LLM behaviour in multi-agent environments, one line of work examines opinion and belief dynamics where thousands of GPT-based agents engage in pairwise dialogues that generate human-like opinion change and resistance to persuasion \cite{breum2024persuasive}; voting simulations that compare LLM preferences with human choices \cite{yang2024llm}; large population models that reproduce empirical patterns across political, social and economic domains \cite{zhang2025socioverse}; and simulations based on game theory, such as FAIRGAME, that examine how strategic interactions among LLM agents may produce systematic biases \cite{buscemi2026fairgameframeworkaiagents}.
 Further studies focus on coordination and collaboration, showing that: certain traits and strategies affect group performance \cite{zhang2023exploring}; agents can form teams and complete tasks in shared environments \cite{li2025metaagents}; and generative agents can behave like small-town residents who jointly organise daily activities \cite{park2023generative}.
-Another body of work investigates the emergence of social structure in LLM collectives, showing that agents: establish governance-like rule systems in resource-constrained settings \cite{dai2024artificial,horibe2025selfamendment}; develop distinct identities and shared norms from identical initial conditions \cite{takata2024spontaneous}; display behavioural patterns in social dilemmas and common pool resource environments \cite{li2025emergence,gupta2025role}; and establish cooperative norms under punishment mechanisms \cite{warnakulasuriya2025evolution,vallinder2024cultural}.
-These studies, along with others, show LLM agents may exhibit collective social behaviour.
+Another body of work investigates the emergence of social structure in LLM collectives, showing that agents: establish governance-like rule systems in resource-constrained settings \cite{dai2024artificial,horibe2025selfamendment}; develop distinct identities and shared norms from identical initial conditions \cite{takata2024spontaneous}; display behavioural patterns in social dilemmas and common pool resource environments \cite{li2025emergence,gupta2025role}; establish cooperative norms under punishment mechanisms \cite{warnakulasuriya2025evolution,vallinder2024cultural}; and may adopt harmful behaviours through repeated exposure \cite{coppolillo2026harmaidrivensocietiesaudit}.
+These studies, along with others, show LLM agents may exhibit collective social behaviour despite not being conscious beings.
 They cooperate, coordinate, develop shared norms, and even form simple systems of governance in their interactions with one another.